-*This is an exploratory research paper for how can Blockchain be used as a solution for achieving peace in the peninsula.
+*This is an exploratory research paper submitted to the Bureau of Arms Control Verification and Compliance for how can Blockchain be used as a solution for achieving peace in the peninsula.

 The successful inter-Korean dialogues continue, as they pledged together in the historic Panmunjon Declaration for “no more war on the Korean Peninsula” and declaration for a “new era of peace.”
 The mood was described as hopeful and optimistic, as Kim announced that he is suspending ballistic missile and nuclear testing, closing the Punggyeri-nuclear test site to “join the international desire and efforts for the total halt” to nuclear tests.